dawsbot/arrford/readme.md

 **Type**: `string`

 **Description**: Take an array of strings and return a string of these items as a list.
 Insert "," and "and" in a grammatically correct way.
 Follow the Oxford comma trend unless `false` is passed in for the second argument.
-Use the word 'and' to join the list unless some other word is specified for the third argument.
+Use the word 'and' to join the list unless some other "join" word is specified for the third argument.

 <br>